-The Muslim Student Association MSA is a religious organization committed to helping Muslim students and faculty fulfill their religious duties, promoting Islamic awareness, and bringing more understanding of the Islamic faith to non-Muslims.
-For more information, visit https://orgsync.com/29513/chapter.
+The Muslim Student Association MSA is a religious organization committed to helping Muslim students and faculty fulfill their religious duties, promoting Islamic awareness, and bringing more understanding of the Islamic faith and teachings to Muslims and non-Muslims on-campus and in the Oxford community.

 Nepalese Students’ Association at Ole Miss is a group of the Nepalese students, alumni, and friends at Ole Miss committed to help each other and share Nepali culture.
 Visit the NEPSA Facebook page here.

 The Pakistani Student Association (PSA) promotes interest in and awareness of Pakistani culture and current affairs within the Ole Miss community.
 Through events that bring Pakistan to the fore and stimulate further dialogue, PSA aims to cater to a diverse community interested in developing an understanding of Pakistan: its culture, affairs and issues.